 December 1st will be the first day of winter listing for the season,

-Black-head Grosbeak.
-For more information on the Ontario Winter List I
+Yellow-breasted Chat.
+For more information on the Ontario Winter List there

-wrote an article for the OFO News on it which can be found here
+is an article in the OFO News found here:

 Just post your sightings to Ontbirds (if sufficiently rare), ebird.org,

 Ontario Bird Alert Discord group (https://discord.gg/EhvgAc2fwb) or send me

 an email, and I will update the list accordingly and provide an update to

 Ontbirds and the discords every couple of weeks.
 When using the Ontario

 Bird Alert Discord group, use the Ontario-wide Rare Bird Alert (RBA)